Tilletia indica (Karnal bunt of wheat)

 T. indica is the fungal pathogen causing Karnal bunt of wheat seeds.
 Its distribution is mainly limited to northwest India and adjoining countries, North America and South Africa; it is listed as a quarantine pest in Europe, Australia, South America and elsewhere.
 In North America it was confined to an area in northwest Mexico until 1996, when it was reported from Arizona.
 Since then, surveys have detected it in a few locations in southwest USA.
 It has also recently been found in germplasm imported into other continents.

 Crop damage after a recent introduction of T. indica is minor.
 Infection is usually only in a few kernels in a spike making the disease much less conspicuous than other bunts where whole ears are infected.
 This makes Karnal bunt much more difficult to detect and can lead to a major infection of wheat (bread and durum) and triticale crops before it is fully realised.
 The fungus is almost impossible to eradicate from the soil and the teliospores remain viable for up to 5 years in infested soil.
 Yield losses can occasionally be high in susceptible varieties but the main effect is on seed quality.
 Cost implications can be large because of the quality loss.
-In addition, export of grain to wheat-growing countries that are presently free of T. indica would be restricted and expensive to control plus monitoring operations would need to be implemented to satisfy the importers’ phytosanitary requirements which is usually area freedom.
+In addition, export of grain to wheat-growing countries that are presently free from T. indica would be restricted and expensive to control plus monitoring operations would need to be implemented to satisfy the importers’ phytosanitary requirements which is usually area freedom.

 Taxonomic TreeTop of page